 FAQ: Why Do My Tape Hair Include Shorter Strands?It’s Not a Defect

+Every head of natural hair consists of strands at different stages of the growth cycle (Anagen, Catagen, and Telogen).
 Healthy human hair doesn’t grow in perfectly uniform lengths.
 Even if your natural hair is “18 inches long,” individual strands vary by 2–6 inches due to factors like growth cycles, shedding, and daily wear.
-A 2023 study published in the Journal of Cosmetic Dermatology found that 92% of adults have natural hair strand length variations of 3+ inches within the same hair section[1]—this is what gives hair its soft, layered, and realistic texture.

 One of the biggest complaints about low-quality hair extensions is the “blocky” or “helmet hair” look—caused by using only uniform-length strands.
 Shorter strands act as “transition layers” to bridge the gap between your natural hair (which likely has layers) and the full 18-inch extensions.